marxin/texi2rst-generated/sphinx/gcc/options-that-control-optimization.rst

     The parameter only has an effect on targets that support partial vector loads and stores.

+  .. option:: vect-inner-loop-cost-factor

+    The factor which the loop vectorizer applies to the cost of statements in an inner loop relative to the loop being vectorized.
+The default value is 50.

   .. option:: avoid-fma-max-bits

     Maximum number of bits for which we avoid creating FMAs.